 Black women and men have always worn their hair in an elaborate or conservative style since the history of Black people.
 As a result of this, most of us were brought up thinking that our hair has to be worn in a particular hairstyle in order for it to be presentable.

 Also, I’ve read comments made by natural haired women who claim their hair is just a hairstyle and nothing else.
-It is false statements and misconceptions like these that have resulted in newly naturals to go back to relaxers, wear extensions exclusively or just keep their hair cropped.
+It is false statements and misconceptions like these that have caused many newly naturals to go back to relaxers, wear hair extensions exclusively or just keep their hair short for simplicity.

-What are the lifestyle changes you need to make when you transition to natural hair?
+Eight lifestyle changes to make when you transition to natural hair

 1. Though Afro-textured hair has existed ever since Black people have existed, an unfortunate reality is that many women with Afro hair are still facing discrimination in their community as a result of the way they’ve chosen to wear their hair.

-This discrimination is particularly ubiquitous in Africa, which is supposed to be the birthplace of Afro hair.
-Many still think of Afro hair as a “hairstyle” of the past which should have faded off with increased civilization and technological innovation.
+This discrimination is particularly ubiquitous in Africa, which is supposed to be the birthplace of natural hair.
+Many still think of natural hair as a “hairstyle” of the past which should have faded off with increased civilization and technological innovation.